MohammedBuraiah/swagger_autogenerate/README.md

 ```
     include SwaggerAutogenerate if Rails.env.test? && ENV['SWAGGER'].present?
 ```
+in the #Example-step you will set the ENV['SWAGGER'],

+By setting the ENV['SWAGGER'] environment variable, you can specify the path to the new file, whether it's a specific file (e.g., ../myfile.yaml) or a directory (e.g., ../docs).
+This flexibility ensures that the documentation can be easily integrated into your project's structure and workflow.

 ### Step 2 (optional)
 1) Create a file called swagger_autogenerate.rb in the ./config/initializers